renatolond/blog/_drafts/setting-up-the-development-environment-for-mastodon-on-arch-linux.md

 And with that we have ruby and npm dependencies ready to go.

+---

-## Cloning the repo and installing dependencies
+### Cloning the repo and installing dependencies

 You need to clone the repo somewhere on your computer.
 I usually clone my projects in a `source` folder in my home directory, if you do different, change the following instructions accordingly.

 ```
 cd ~/source
-# Installing dependencies and running the services
 git clone https://github.com/tootsuite/mastodon.git
 ```